bionic-gpt/bionic-gpt/website/content/docs/administration/keycloak.md

 We include [Keycloak](https://www.keycloak.org/) as an identity and access management system to get you started quickly.

-We do recommend you connect Bionic with your own IAD system, however if you want to get admin access to keycloak follow this guide.
+We do recommend you connect Bionic with your own IAM system, however if you want to get admin access to Keycloak follow this guide.

 ## Getting the Admin Password